deadlydog/deadlydog.github.io/_posts/2023-09-09-Easily-profile-your-PowerShell-code-with-the-Profiler-module.md

 ![Trace Top50Duration property output in Out-GridView sorted by Duration](/assets/Posts/2023-09-09-Easily-profile-your-PowerShell-code-with-the-Profiler-module/trace-tips-dot-source-offending-line-sorted-by-duration.png)

 We can ignore the top row as it is dot-sourcing the file that contains all of my custom profile code, which is why the `Percent` shows as `99.79`.
-I keep my custom profile code in a separate file and dot-source it into the official $Profile so that it can be shared between PowerShell 5 and Pwsh 7.
+I keep my custom profile code in a separate file and dot-source it into the official $Profile so that it can be shared between PowerShell 5 and Pwsh 7, as well as automatically backed up on OneDrive.

-Looking in my `tiPS.psm1` file on line `25`, I see that it is looping over all of the files in the module and dot-sourcing them:
+Looking in my `tiPS.psm1` file on line `25`, I see that it is looping over all of the files in the module directory and dot-sourcing them:

 ```powershell
 $functionFilePathsToImport | ForEach-Object {